It’s not difficult…unless…

 Adding a printer to a Mac notebook or laptop, like a Macbook Air, Macbook Pro, or IMac, is a simple procedure 99% of the time.
 One percent of the time it’s a hassle.
 Let’s hope your installation is hassle-free!

-Most new printers will come with compatible drivers.
+To begin, most new printers will come with compatible drivers.
 But if you’re pairing a new printer with an older computer (or vice versa), one or both of your devices many need a software upgrade and/or driver update.

 Here’s how it should work